You know those loyal few people who are in the front row every time you perform?

 Put them to work!

-Often, people who reach out like that are looking for a connection in this world.
-Looking for a higher cause.
-They want to feel they have some other purpose than their stupid accounting job.
+People who reach out like that are looking for a higher cause, a connection to your world.
+They want to feel they have some other purpose than their stupid job.

 You may be the best thing in their life.

-You can break someone out of their drab life as an assistant sales rep for a manufacturing company.
+You can rescue someone from their drab life as an assistant sales rep for a manufacturing company.
 You might be the coolest thing that ever happened to a teenager going through an unpopular phase.
 You can give them a mission!

-If they’re a fan of your music, invite them over for pizza to spend a night doing a mailing to colleges.
+If they’re a fan of your music, invite them over for pizza to spend an evening helping.
 Go hit the town together, putting concert flyers on telephone poles.
 Have them drive a van full of friends to your gig an hour away.
-Have the guts to ask that “email fan” if she’d be into going through a list of media outlets and sending your presskit to 20 magazines a week.
+Ask if they could go through a list of media outlets and contact people a week.

 Soon you can send them out on their own, to spread the gospel message of your amazing music, one promo project at a time.
 Eventually, as you grow, these people can be the head of “street teams” of 20 people in a city that go promote you like mad each time you have a concert there.